|

 AAP and Kin-GAP youths ineligible for extended benefits include those who:

-- The initial AAP agreement was signed prior to the age of 16 without a documented mental or physical disability.
+- The initial AAP agreement was signed before the age of 16 without a documented mental or physical disability.

-Exception: Youth receiving federal Kin-GAP, living with a fictive relative where the agreement was signed prior to age 16 are eligible for extended benefits as a non-federal NRLG case (AFDC-FC funding).
+Exception: Youth receiving federal Kin-GAP, living with a fictive relative where the agreement was signed before age 16, are eligible for extended benefits as a non-federal NRLG case (AFDC-FC funding).

 AAP Requirements

-Adoption SW must notify all affected AAP recipients of the youth’s potential eligibility for extended benefits during the adoption finalization process and prior to the youth’s 18th birthday.
+Adoption Social Worker (SW must notify all affected AAP recipients of the youth’s potential eligibility for extended benefits during the adoption finalization process and before the youth’s 18th birthday.
 SWs must document in the AAP case file that the youth meets one of the five participation criteria for extended benefits with supporting documentation.

 AAP Recipients

-Adoption SWs will determine AAP youths eligibility for extended benefits.
-All AAP rate negotiations and AAP agreements are conducted and signed by adoption SWs and adoptive parents.
+The Adoption SW will determine the AAP youth's eligibility for extended benefits.
+All AAP rate negotiations and AAP agreements are conducted and signed by the Adoption SW and the adoptive parents.

 All other regulations specific to AAP, including Fair Hearings procedures, continue to apply.